 Do we lament the front-facing pop-up camera's absence?
 Well, no, not really.
 As much as we loved watching the original Find X's camera moving into place, that impressive example of engineering has been solved in the Find X2 Pro with a simple punch-hole camera.

-We do miss the fun side of the moving camera, as the Find X2 Pro just feels altogether more straight-laced and serious.
+The Find X2 Pro feels altogether more straight-laced and serious.
 But serious can be very good indeed.
 With this kind of top-drawer screen, oodles of power, very versatile cameras, and a considerable battery with fast-charging, the Oppo Find X2 Pro knows how to command attention (if you pick the orange vegan leather one anyway - the black/grey is a little dull).

-Initially we thought we'd be put off by ColorOS software, or left assuming a OnePlus would be a better pick (it is cheaper for similar, after all), but having used the Find X2 for some time we can see its got a raft of appeal.
-With Huawei's presence looking a little more questionable in Europe, it looks as though Oppo has come out fighting to take that spot in the flagship phone space.
+Initially we thought we'd be put off by the ColorOS software, but that's not been of bother.
+With Huawei's presence looking more questionable in Europe, it looks as though Oppo has come out fighting to take that spot in the flagship phone space.
 The X2 Pro's problem?
 That the OnePlus 8 Pro exists for less money.